-The Advanced Placement Exam is only available to be written in the first week of May.
+The Advanced Placement Exam is only available to be written in May.
+There is an exam fee and cost will be determined each year.
 If a student gets a "qualifying" grade on the AP Exam, there are thousands of colleges and universities worldwide that will give credit or advanced placement for their efforts.
 If, however, a student does not achieve a "qualifying" grade on the AP exam, it is still recognized that the student participated in a highly structured and rigorous learning environment.